Conformal generation of an exotic rotationally invariant harmonic oscillator: Exotic rotationally invariant harmonic oscillator

 \subsection{Quantum picture}

-Now, we return to the quantum system (\ref{QuantumHg}) to analize, in the light of the CBT, its spectrum, integrals associated with degeneracy of the energy levels, and spectrum generating ladder operators.
+Now, we return to the quantum system (\ref{QuantumHg}) to analyze, in the light of the CBT, its spectrum, integrals associated with degeneracy of the energy levels, and spectrum generating ladder operators.

 To find normalizable eigenstates and the spectrum of the system (\ref{QuantumHg}) by means of the CBT, we exploit its rotational invariance reflected, particularly, in the form of classical solutions (\ref{traj}), and pass over from Cartesian coordinates $x_i$ to the complex variable $z=x_1+ix_2$, $\frac{\partial}{\partial z}=\frac{1}{2}(\frac{\partial}{\partial x_1}-i\frac{\partial}{\partial x_2})$.
-In terms of $z$ and $z^*$, the equation for formal eigenfunctions $\phi_{\lambda}(x_1,x_2)=\bra{x_1,x_2}\ket{\lambda}$ of the non-hermitian operator $2i\hat{D}+g\hat{p}_\varphi$ takes the form
+In terms of $z$ and $z^*$, the equation for formal eigenfunctions $\phi_{\lambda}(x_1,x_2)=\bra{x_1,x_2}\ket{\lambda}$ of the non-Hermitian operator $2i\hat{D}+g\hat{p}_\varphi$ takes the form

 The well defined in $\R^2$ simultaneous eigenfunctions of the mutually commuting operators $2i\hat{D}$ and $\hat{p}_\varphi$ are \be \phi_{n_1,n_2}=z^{n_1}(z^*)^{n_2}\,, \ee where $n_1$ and $n_2$ are non-negative integers.
 They satisfy relations